 Most physical therapists entered the profession to work with people.
 That’s why meeting an animal physical therapist can often cause folks to do a double-take.
-But if you’re an animal lover, and you’re looking for a change, it’s time to get excited—because physical therapists can and do work with animals in many different ways.
+But if you’re an animal lover, get excited: the concept of animals in rehab, either as patients or “providers” has gained wider acceptance and adoption.
+But to get started, there are a few key steps and regulations that you should be aware of if you plan to treat animals in rehab therapy.

-The most common way for PTs to work with animals is to actually treat them.
+The most common way for PTs to work with animals is to actually treat injured animals.
 There are all sorts of reasons why animals wind up needing rehab, but some of the more common diagnoses that animal PTs treat include:

 - Degenerative joint disease (DJD) or degenerative disc disease (DDD)